 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1.Start the Palm Beach immersion among the well-heeled set at Café Boulud in the Brazilian Court Hotel.
-This southern sibling to Chef Daniel Boulud's celebrated restaurant on New York's Upper East Side draws inspiration from classic French cooking, world cuisine, farmer's markets, and the changing seasons.
+1Start the Palm Beach immersion among the well-heeled set at Café Boulud in the Brazilian Court Hotel.
+This southern sibling to chef Daniel Boulud's celebrated restaurant in New York's Upper East Side draws inspiration from classic French cooking, world cuisine, farmer's markets, and the changing seasons.

-5.About a mile south, old and new money collide among the shops of Worth Avenue, Florida's answer to Rodeo Drive.
+5About a mile south, old and new money collide in the shops of Worth Avenue, Florida's answer to Rodeo Drive.
 Even if Hermes, Chanel, and Jimmy Choo aren't in the budget, it's a beautiful stroll punctuated with bougainvillea, palms, and picturesque side courtyards.

-6.Head for dinner at Imoto, the 2012-opened Palm Beach creation of James Beard-nominated chef Clay Conley.
+6Head for dinner at Imoto, the Palm Beach creation of James Beard-nominated chef Clay Conley.
 The Asian bistro, offering small plates and sushi, sits next to his casually sophisticated success story, Buccan.

-2.Continue south about 30 minutes to tranquil Morikami Museum and Japanese Gardens, with six distinct settings that range from landscaped islands to dry rock gardens.
+2Continue south about thirty minutes to tranquil Morikami Museum and Japanese Gardens, with six distinct settings that range from landscaped islands to dry rock gardens.
 Objects from Japanese daily life from 1868 to present form the core of the museum collection.

-3.Travel about 20 minutes east into downtown Delray Beach for brunch or lunch fare at Max's Harvest, featuring "farm to fork" dishes like cheddar sage biscuits and sausage gravy, Florida crab and artichoke frittata, and braised short-rib grilled cheese.
+3Travel about twenty minutes east into downtown Delray Beach for brunch or lunch fare at Max's Harvest, featuring "farm to fork" dishes like cheddar sage biscuits and sausage gravy, Florida crab and artichoke frittata, and braised short-rib grilled cheese.